devrandall/data-profiler-project/readme.md

 This mini-project is part of the Codecademy Data Science with AI for Beginners Bootcamp (Week 2).

-A simple, beginner-friendly data profiling tool/function written in Python (Jupyter Notebook and python file versions included).
+A simple data profiling tool/function written in Python (Jupyter Notebook and python file versions included).

-This function loads a CSV file, performs basic exploratory analysis, and writes the results to a text file for review.
+This function loads a CSV file, performs basic exploratory analysis and writes the results to a text file for review.

 ## Features